GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/wellboreProblems/casedContactElasticWellbore/Example.rst

 Results and benchmark
 ---------------------------------

-The GEOSX results of displacement jump across the casing-cement and cement-rock interfaces are shown in the figure below:
+The GEOS results of displacement jump across the casing-cement and cement-rock interfaces are shown in the figure below:

 .. _CasedElasticWellboreInterfacesDisplacementJump3DFig:
 .. figure:: displacementJump3D.png